joelparkerhenderson/ways-of-working/README.md

 Structure work and communications for parallel work streams, so people can work on one task while awaiting a response on another task.

+If a blocker turns asynchronous work into synchronous work, then work hard to unblock it.

 [More…](doc/asynchronous/index.md)

 ### For schedules and calendars

-Use the strengths of "[maker's schedule, manager's schedule](doc/makers-schedule-managers-schedule-by-paul-graham/index.md)".
+Emphasize time for focus and deep work.
+Example: use the strengths of "[maker's schedule, manager's schedule](doc/makers-schedule-managers-schedule-by-paul-graham/index.md)".

-Ensure all stakeholders know the expectations for availability, attendance, and RSVPs.
+Ensure all stakeholders know the expectations for availability, attendance, RSVP, and the like.

+Automate.
+Example: use a group schedule system that create a calendar event using a group's first available date and time.

 [More…](doc/schedules/index.md)

 ### For hand signs and visual communication

-Voting: thumb up means yes, down means no, sideways means maybe.
-Everyone votes and the leader tallies.
+For votes: thumb up means yes; thumb down means no; thumb sideways means maybe.
+Everyone votes.
+The moderator tallies.

-Clarification: make the letter "C" hand sign.
-Everyone pauses and the leader figures out what's needed.
+For clarification: anyone at any time can ask for clarification, by making the one-hand sign "C".
+Everyone pauses.
+The speaker takes charge.
+The speaker and the asker discuss.

+For time out: anyone at any time can ask for a time out, by making the two-hand sign "T".
+Everyone stops.
+The moderator takes charge.
+The moderator and the asker discuss.

 [More…](doc/signing/index.md)

 ### For bonding and team events

-Team bonding is good and valuable because it improves communication.
+Team bonding is good and valuable because it improves communication, trust, and teamwork.

 Try multiple kinds of bonding events, such as all-hands, kick-offs, offsites, outings, fun events, etc.

+Respect people's differences.
+Examples: people who are in AA may not be able to go to bars for beers; people who have children may not be able to do after-hours events; people who have commitments may not be able to do ad-hoc events.

 [More…](doc/bonding/index.md)